-Honors Program

-David J. Leigh, S.J., Ph.D., Director
+Honors Program David J. Leigh, SJ, Ph.D., Director

 The Honors Program is a two-year program designed to develop students who can think, read, write and speak integratively across various university disciplines.
 The courses are historically arranged, beginning with the Ancient Near East and proceeding through the civilizations of the Hebrews, Greeks, Romans and Medieval Europeans to modern and contemporary times.
 The various disciplines - literature, thought, history, fine arts and science - are correlated to provide the student with the greatest possible depth in each period under examination.
 The program is conducted according to the dialogue method in seminars.
-In addition, each quarter the student must write at least one paper in each course and be prepared to defend this written work in a tutorial session of five or six students and the instructor.
+In addition, each quarter the student must write at least one paper in a tutorial session of five or six students and the instructor.
 Examinations are normally oral and are given at the end of each quarter.